 Whether you’re new to glasses or have worn them for years, it’s never too late to start an eyecare routine that works for you.
 In this guide, we’ll break down what you can do daily, weekly, and monthly to support your eye health.
 Plus, we’ll give you a checklist of essential habits and tips for emergency eye care.

 Your eyes are in use all day, so it’s important to keep them clean, hydrated, and protected.
-Here’s how:
+The delicate skin around the eyes is more prone to dryness and signs of aging, making specialized care essential.

 Start with the 20-20-20 Rule

-Every 20 minutes of screen time, look at something 20 feet away for 20 seconds.
+Every 20 minutes of screen time, remember to take a break and look at something 20 feet away for 20 seconds.
 This simple rule helps prevent digital eye strain and reduces fatigue.

 1. Clean Your Lenses